people sat together looking at a computer

 What is Open Research?

-Open Research, also known as open science, refers to principles and practices to transparently share "research outputs, methods, and materials throughout the research process under terms that enable reuse and redistribution" (UK Reproducibility Network, 2023).
+Open research, sometimes known as open science, is the process of transparently sharing research outputs, methods, and materials throughout the research process under terms that enable reuse and redistribution, where possible (this definition is drawn from a primer on open research drafted by the UK Reproducibility Network – UKRN)

 What is the Open Research Working Group?